robertbraeutigam/scan/README.md

 already *K*nown.

-For the recipient to "authenticate" the sender, that is, to evaluate whether the two are allowed to talk, there may be multiple possible strategies.
-White listing allowed devices is impractical in large installations.
-Instead this specification requires a shared key (PSK) in all devices that belong to the same logical "network".
+For the recipient to "authenticate" the sender, that is, to evaluate whether the two are allowed to talk, this specification requires a shared key (PSK) in all devices that belong to the same logical "network".
 All devices that possess this shared key are said to be in the "same network".
 Note: this is in terms of "logical" network and is not the same as being in the same TCP/IP network, subnet or similar lower level